About

 Husbands can learn, ask respectful questions, and participate in couples work where it fits.
 They cannot substitute their interest for a wife's direct consent or decide the pace on her behalf.

-That distinction protects the integrity of the work and helps keep the brand clear, personal, and safe.
+That distinction protects the integrity of the work and helps keep the practice clear, personal, and safe.